wasima1412/wasima1412/README.md

 - 📫 How to reach me **wasima1412@gmail.com**

-- 📄 Know about my experiences [I have extensive experience developing machine learning solutions for various industries, including finance, healthcare, and e-commerce.
+- 📄 Know about my experiences : I have extensive experience developing machine learning solutions for various industries, including finance, healthcare, and e-commerce.
 I have led teams in implementing state-of-the-art algorithms for predictive analytics, anomaly detection, and recommendation systems.
 My projects have involved data preprocessing, feature engineering, model training, and deployment, utilizing both supervised and unsupervised learning techniques.
-Additionally, I have contributed to research publications in machine learning conferences and journals, focusing on topics such as adversarial robustness and transfer learning.](I have extensive experience developing machine learning solutions for various industries, including finance, healthcare, and e-commerce.
-I have led teams in implementing state-of-the-art algorithms for predictive analytics, anomaly detection, and recommendation systems.
-My projects have involved data preprocessing, feature engineering, model training, and deployment, utilizing both supervised and unsupervised learning techniques.
-Additionally, I have contributed to research publications in machine learning conferences and journals, focusing on topics such as adversarial robustness and transfer learning.)
+Additionally, I have contributed to research publications in machine learning conferences and journals, focusing on topics such as adversarial robustness and transfer learning.

-- ⚡ Fun fact **Despite being deeply engrossed in the world of algorithms and data, I'm also an avid musician.
+- ⚡ Fun fact **: Despite being deeply engrossed in the world of algorithms and data, I'm also an avid musician.
 I enjoy playing harmonium in my bathroom.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">